Kalpa08/ConeZen/paper.md

 # Summary

-Conical intersections (CIs) are regions of electronic state degeneracy that act as efficient funnels for non-radiative decay, governing the outcomes of many photochemical processes `[@Yarkony2001` , `@Nelson2020]`, Understanding the mechanism requires characterization of the potential energy surfaces (PES) in the branching plane around the CI.
+Conical intersections (CIs) are regions of electronic state degeneracy that act as efficient funnels for non-radiative decay, governing the outcomes of many photochemical processes, from the photostability of DNA to the mechanism of vision `[@Yarkony2001` , `@Nelson2020]`.
+They act as highly efficient funnels for ultrafast, non-radiative transitions between potential energy surfaces (PESs).
+A complete mechanistic understanding requires characterizing the topography of the PESs in the two-dimensional "branching plane" where the degeneracy is lifted [@Galvan2016].
+However, interpreting the raw numerical data (state gradients and coupling vectors) produced by quantum chemistry software is a significant challenge.

-We present **ConeZen**, an open-source Python package that computes and visualizes the two-dimensional PES near a conical intersection.
-ConeZen is available on the Python Package Index (PyPI) and provides a command-line interface for user-friendly operation.
-It automates the entire workflow from input parsing (e.g., from SHARC/OpenMolcas) to 3D visualization, helping researchers understand CI topographies without manual post-processing.
+We present **ConeZen** , an open-source Python package designed to bridge this gap.
+ConeZen automates the entire workflow from parsing the output of quantum chemistry packages (e.g., SHARC-OpenMolcas [@Galvan2019]) to the generation of quantitative topological descriptors and intuitive 3D visualizations.
+By providing a user-friendly command-line interface (CLI) and a flexible API, ConeZen allows researchers to rapidly characterize and visualize CI topographies, facilitating a deeper understanding of nonadiabatic reaction dynamics.

 # Statement of need

-Nonadiabatic transitions via CIs are central to excited-state molecular dynamics.
-While quantum chemistry software such as SHARC-OpenMolcas `@Mai2016` can compute the state gradients and nonadiabatic coupling (NAC) vectors required to describe a CI, these tools do not offer a direct way to visualize the topography or interpret the physical implications.

-ConeZen bridges this gap by processing vector data and rendering meaningful visualizations and quantitative metrics.
-These include slope, asymmetry, and cone tilts that are essential for determining if a CI is peaked, sloped, bifurcating, or single-path `@Galvan2022`, `@Cuellar-Zuquin2023`.

-The program serves a broad range of theoretical chemists by standardizing CI visualization with minimal user effort, enabling reproducibility, and lowering the entry barrier for new researchers.
+The study of nonadiabatic dynamics is central to modern computational photochemistry.
+While powerful software packages like SHARC-OpenMolcas can compute the essential vectors—state gradients and nonadiabatic couplings (NACs)—that describe a CI, they often lack integrated tools for visualizing the resulting PES topography.
+This forces researchers to engage in manual, often complex and error-prone, post-processing to extract meaningful chemical insight from the raw data.
+This gap creates a significant barrier to entry for newcomers and slows the pace of research for experienced practitioners.

+ConeZen addresses this critical need by providing a standardized, reproducible, and easy-to-use tool for CI analysis.
+It processes the raw vector data to generate quantitative metrics that are essential for classifying the intersection's character.
+By calculating the slope, asymmetry, and tilt of the intersecting surfaces, ConeZen allows for an unambiguous classification of a CI as peaked, sloped, bifurcating, or single-path `[@Galvan2022; @Cuellar-Zuquin2023]`.
+This classification is directly linked to the predicted reaction dynamics, indicating whether a decay process will be highly efficient (peaked) or whether it might lead to a mixture of products (bifurcating).
+By automating this analysis, ConeZen lowers the barrier to entry, enhances research productivity, and promotes reproducibility in the field of computational photochemistry.

 # Implementation

-ConeZen is written in Python 3 and built on standard scientific libraries including **NumPy** `@harris2020array`, **Pandas** `@mckinney-proc-scipy-2010`, and **Matplotlib** `@Hunter:2007`.
+ConeZen is a lightweight package written in Python 3.
+It is built on a minimal stack of robust and widely used scientific libraries: NumPy for numerical operations [@harris2020array], Pandas for data handling [@mckinney-proc-scipy-2010], and Matplotlib for 2D and 3D plotting [@Hunter:2007].

-The package implements the first-order analytical model described by Fdez.
-Galván et al. `@Galvan2016`, which uses two input vectors: the gradient difference vector $$g^{AB}$$ and the nonadiabatic coupling vector $$h^{AB}$$.
-These are orthogonalized and normalized to generate a local basis ( $$\hat{x}$$, $$\hat{y}$$ ) for the branching plane.
+The core of the package is an implementation of the first-order analytical model described by Fdez.
+Galván et al. `@Galvan2016`,.
+The a;hprotj, proceeds as follow:
+  - **Input Processing:** The tool takes the gradient difference vector $$g^{AB}$$ and the nonadiabatic coupling vector $$h^{AB}$$ as primary inputs
+  - **Orthonormalization:**  It performs a scaling and rotation procedure to transform these two vectors into an orthonormal basis,$$\hat{x}$$ , $$\hat{y}$$ which defines the branching plane.

-Using this basis, ConeZen computes several topological descriptors:
+  - **Parameter Calculation:** Using this basis, ConeZen computes the key topological descriptors:

-- **Pitch** ($\delta_{gh}$): average energetic slope.
-- **Asymmetry** ($\Delta_{gh}$): ellipticity of the cone.
-- **Tilt** $$\sigma$$ and **tilt heading** $$\theta_s$$ : define the slope of the average PES.
+      - Pitch or pitch ($\delta_{gh}$)
+      - Asymmetry ($\Delta_{gh}$)
+      - The relative Tilt and tilt heading $$\sigma$$, $$\theta_s$$ respectively

 The energy surfaces $$E(r, \theta)$$ of the two intersecting states are computed using the analytical expression: